v2-kaj/v2-kaj/README.md

 My name is Madalitso Muva, an information technology undergraduate at Malawi University of Business and Applied Sciences (MUBAS), where I also work as a part-time assistant lecturer in information systems for the Department of Continuing Education.
 Additionally, I am a guest assistant lecturer at the Blantyre campus of the National College of Information Technology (NACIT).

 ## Desired Field of Specialisation
-Artificial Intelligence through the implementation of advanced Machine and Deep Learning models.
+Artificial Intelligence through the implementation of Machine and Deep Learning models.

 ## Courses I teach
 - Computer Programming